Sterling K. Brown

 Sterling Kelby Brown (born April 5, 1976) is an American actor.
 He has received numerous accolades including three Primetime Emmy Awards and a Golden Globe Award as well as a nomination for an Academy Award.
 He was included in Time's list of the 100 most influential people in the world in 2018.

 Brown portrayed Christopher Darden in the FX limited series The People v.
 O. J. Simpson: American Crime Story (2016) earning the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
-For his role as Randall Pearson in the NBC drama series This Is Us (2016–2022) he earned the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+For his role as Randall Pearson in the NBC drama series This Is Us (2016–2022) he earned the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2017.
 He has also starred in the Amazon Prime Video comedy series The Marvelous Mrs. Maisel (2019) and the Hulu thriller series Paradise (2025).

 For his role in American Fiction (2023), he was nominated for the Academy Award for Best Supporting Actor.
 Brown had leading roles in films such as Hotel Artemis (2019), Honk for Jesus.
 Save Your Soul.
-(2022), and Biosphere (2023); supporting roles in Marshall (2017), Black Panther (2018), and Waves (2019); and voice roles in the 2019 animated films The Angry Birds Movie 2 and Frozen 2.
+(2022), and Biosphere (2023); supporting roles in Marshall (2017), Black Panther (2018), and Waves (2019); and voice roles such as The Angry Birds Movie 2 and Frozen 2.